Willem476/AI-integrated-SIEM-system-for-early-file-abnormally-detection/system_architecture/README.md

 *   [📂 **`elasticsearch/`**](./elasticsearch/): Contains configuration files (e.g., `elasticsearch.yml`) for setting up the Elasticsearch cluster.
 This acts as the central data lake, securely storing and indexing log data collected from endpoint agents.
 *   [📂 **`kibana/`**](./kibana/): Contains configuration files (e.g., `kibana.yml`) for Kibana.
 This provides the graphical user interface for our SIEM, allowing analysts to visualize data, monitor alerts, and hunt for threats.
+* [📂 **`fleet/`**](./fleet/): Contains configurations to spin up the Fleet Server container.
+This serves as the centralized management hub, allowing you to control, update, and push security integrations to all deployed Elastic Agents from a single console.
 *   [📂 **`SOAR/`**](./SOAR/): Contains the deployment scripts (including `docker-compose.yml`) for the Security Orchestration, Automation, and Response stack.
 This component is the brain of our automated incident response, orchestrating workflows between detection tools and enforcement points.

 ## Architecture Overview & Data Flow